The Easiest Guitar Chords Beginners Should Know

 Types of Guitar Chords

-There are many types of chords, but as a beginner, you’ll primarily be focusing on two kinds: major and minor.
+There are many types of chords as part of musical phrasing, but as a beginner, you’ll primarily be focusing on two kinds: major and minor.

 Major vs. Minor Guitar Chords